psawa/color-rush/README.md

 # Color Rush
 Color Rush is a game of perception and speed, based on color reproduction.
 It is a university project created in the framework of the "Digital Imaging" teaching of my Bachelor of Applied Mathematics and Computer Science.

-It has been code using only plain javascript, html and css.
+It is made of plain javascript, html and css.
 ## Rules
 At each level, you have a limited amount of time to reproduce a color using sliders.
 But the time allowed gets shorter as you advance to higher levels.